 Broad-bordered Bee Hawk-moth Hemaris fuciformis

-Another day-flying species, which prefers open woodlands and clearings, and appears in May and June.
+This bee-like moth is a day-flying species, preferring open woodlands and clearings, and appears in May and June.

 Its distribution covers much of southern England, where it is usually local.